jackhman/sergio-martin-rubio-site/_posts/2019-06-31-java-socket-io-and-nio.md

 }
 ```
 1. From lines 1 to 3 a `ServerSocketChannel` is created, and you have to set it to non-blocking mode explicitly.
 The socket is also configure to listen on _port 8080_.
-2. On line 5 and 6, a `Selector` is created and `ServerSocketChannel` is registed on the Selector with a `SelectionKey` pointing to ACCEPT operations.
+2. On line 5 and 6, a `Selector` is created and `ServerSocketChannel` is registered on the Selector with a `SelectionKey` pointing to ACCEPT operations.
 3. To keep the application listening all the time the blocking method `select()` is inside an infinite while loop, and `select()` will return when at least one channel is selected `wakeup()` is invoked or the thread is interrupted.
 4. Then on line 10 a set of keys are returned from the `Selector` and we will iterate through them in order to execute the ready channels.